-Then followed, secondly, a work of conviction, which was wrought by the first part of Peter's sermon, in which he established, by incontrovertible proof, the great truth that Jesus is the Christ.
-And this effect is described, when it is said, "Now, when they heard this, they were pricked in their heart, and said to Peter and the rest of the apostles, Men and brethren, what shall we do?"
-Here we see the gift of the Spirit, considered as the fruit and manifestation of Christ's exaltation to glory, producing in the minds of unbelievers a deep conviction of sin.
-According to his own intimation to the apostles - "When he comes, he will reprove (or convince) the world of sin" - "of sin, because they do not believe in me."
-Still their conversion was not complete.
-They were as yet only undergoing the preparatory discipline of conviction, and imbued with a spirit of thoughtful inquiry.
-But then followed,
+Then followed, secondly, a work of conviction, which was wrought by the first part of Peter's sermon, in which he established, by incontrovertible proof, the great truth that Jesus is the Christ; and this effect is described, when it is said, 'Now when they heard this, they were pricked in their heart, and said unto Peter, and to the rest of the apostles, Men and brethren, what shall we do?
+Here we see the gift of the Spirit, considered as the fruit and manifestation of Christ's exaltation to glory, producing in the minds of unbelievers a deep conviction of sin: according to his own intimation to the apostles; 'When he is come, he will reprove,' or convince, 'the world of sin', of sin, because they believe not on me.'
+Still their conversion was not complete; they were as yet only undergoing the preparatory discipline of conviction, and imbued with a spirit of thoughtful inquiry; but then followed,

-Thirdly, the mark of real conversion, by which they were enabled and persuaded to embrace Christ for salvation.
-And this was effected, instrumentally, by the second part of Peter's address, in which he declared the Gospel message, and exhorted them to close with it, by the gracious assurance that guilty as they were, they were welcome to come to Christ for life.
-"Then Peter said to them, Repent and be baptized every one of you, for the remission of sins, and you shall receive the gift of the Holy Ghost; for the promise is to you and to your children; and to all who are far off, even as many as the Lord our God shall call."
-So that on the day of Pentecost, it was the Gospel chiefly, and not the miracle, which led to the great work of conversion by which three thousand souls were added to the Church of those who should be saved.
+Thirdly, The work of real conversion, by which they were enabled and persuaded to embrace Christ for salvation: and which was effected instrumentally by the second part of Peter's address, in which he declared the Gospel message, and exhorted them to close with it, by the gracious assurance that, guilty as they were, they were welcome to come to Christ for life.
+'Then said Peter unto them, Repent, and be baptized every one of you for the remission of sins, and ye shall receive the gift of the Holy Ghost.
+For the promise is unto you and to your children, and to all that are afar off, even as many as the Lord our God shall call.'
+So that, on the day of Pentecost, it was the Gospel chiefly, and not the miracle, which led to the great work of conversion, by which three thousand souls were added to the Church of such as should be saved.

-The direct means, then, of this great work of conversion, was Peter's sermon, in which he unfolded the Gospel message, and pressed it home on their hearts and consciences, with a demonstration of the Spirit and power.
+The direct means, then, of this great work of conversion, was Peter's sermon, in which he unfolded the Gospel message, and pressed it home on their hearts and consciences, with demonstration of the Spirit and power.